smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

         <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>
     </div>

-1. [Register](../register-upkeep/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **Time-based** trigger.
-Provide the address of your deployed contract, provide the ABI if it is not verified, and choose the function that you want to automate with relevant inputs.
+1. [Register](../job-scheduler/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **Time-based** trigger.
+Provide the address of your deployed contract, provide the ABI if it is not verified, and choose the function that you want to automate alogn with the relevant function inputs, if any.

 1. Specify the time schedule using [CRON](../job-scheduler/#specifying-the-time-schedule).

 1. Complete the remaining details.
-Your email will be encrypted, but the project name will be visible to all.
-Your gas limit needs to include an extra [150K](../job-scheduler/#entering-upkeep-details).
+Your Upkeep name will be visible to all, but your email and Project Name will not be visible to all.
+Your gas limit needs to include an extra [150K](../job-scheduler/#entering-upkeep-details) for execution.

 1. Fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/).